AshMagill/pern-art-gallery/README.md

 **I'm working on getting docker-compose set up at the moment, but this will work for now**
 <br>

-(Also its not a very good idea to share your postgres credentials if your repo is in production)
+(Also its never a good idea to share your postgres credentials on github if your repo is in production)

 1. Clone the repo
    ```sh